UmerKazi/InvestorSpace/README.md

-# InvestorSpace
-Code challenge for Surfboard (AKA Daommo) - InvestorSpace is the future platform for investor meetings!

 # Setting Up
 Begin by cloning this repo to your local machine.
 Then run the following command to install all dependencies:
 ```